yaquelinehoyos/yaquelinehoyos/README.md

 I'm a software engineer from University of Antioquia.

-You can check my university degree paper: [Defect detection in textile fibers using Deep Learning algorithms](http://bibliotecadigital.udea.edu.co/handle/10495/15470).
+You can check my thesis: [Defect detection in textile fibers using Deep Learning algorithms](http://bibliotecadigital.udea.edu.co/handle/10495/15470).

 - 🏢 I’m currently working at Globant as a Web UI Developer.
 - 💚 I love Vue.js.